 - Write a list of things I can do to reduce my worry and I will be naturally guided into problem-solving mode, making me feel more confident.

 - If I am are not actually physically hungry I can choose to do something that will calm my mind and lift my mood.
 Great examples are deep slow breathing, walking outdoors, hugging your dog, talking with a friend or having an aromatherapy bath.”

 Mindful eating creates a pause before you reach for food for comfort and overcome emotional eating.

 The inquiry process is like that of a researcher and helps you to focus on resolving the cause of your distress, rather than feeling overwhelmed by it.

 The level of anxiety (or other negative emotions) experienced is different for everyone.
 If your emotional response stops you from making supportive lifestyle choices for your health and wellbeing, then please get advice and support from your healthcare practitioner.

 If you would like to overcome emotional eating join me for a free Eating Habit Profile.

-In this 30 minute call we will explore your main barrier to eating mindfully, and together we create an action plan, to get you started with a new way of eating.
+In this 15 minute call we will explore your main barrier to eating mindfully, and I provide you with a personalised tip that you can put into action immediately.

-I have a limited number of spots in my calendar this coming week, click on the button below to reserve your place.
+I have a limited number of spots in my calendar for these calls, click on the button below to reserve your place.